 Here is some general advice about running low water trips (below 2.2 feet) on the Middle Fork of the Salmon River.

-- Strongly consider flying all of your people and equipment into Indian Creek to avoid the most difficult sections at low water.
+- Consider flying all of your people and equipment into Indian Creek to avoid the most difficult sections at low water.

 - If you do launch from Boundary Creek pack light and fly as much gear as possible into Indian Creek.
 I recommend Gem Air.